Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 There has been great interest in launching more unbiased, genome-wide searches for inherited variants associated with indolent versus aggressive prostate cancer.

 Associations between inherited variants and prostate cancer aggressiveness have been reported.
 A multistage, case-only GWAS led by the National Cancer Institute examined 12,518 prostate cancer cases and discovered an association between genotype and Gleason score at two polymorphisms: rs35148638 at 5q14.3 (RASA1, P = 6.49 × 10-9) and rs78943174 at 3q26.31 (NAALADL2, P = 4.18 × 10-8).
-Although the associations discovered in this trial may provide valuable insight into the biology of high-grade disease, it is unclear whether they will prove clinically useful.
+The study also found a significant association for a SNV at 19q13, which was previously reported to be the location of a genetic variant associated with aggressive disease.
+More recently, that SNV (rs11672691) at the 19q13 locus was associated with elevated transcript levels of PCAT19 and CEACAM21, genes implicated in prostate cancer growth and tumor progression.[159,160] Although the associations discovered in these studies may provide valuable insight into the biology of high-grade disease, it is unclear whether they will prove clinically useful.
 This study raises the issue of the definition of "prostate cancer aggressiveness."
 Gleason score is used as a prognostic marker but is not a perfect surrogate for prostate cancer–specific survival or overall survival.

 Criteria for Genetic Testing in Prostate Cancer